s-abe0/coffeeintheclouds/_docs/rds.md

 RDS databases can be deployed either publicly or privately (within an VPC).
 Normally, instances are deployed privately, having no public IP or DNS.
 Instances are secured using security groups, in the same manner as EC2 instances

 IAM can be utilized to provide access management; creating IAM policies to control who can manage RDS.
 IAM database authentication can be used with MySQL and PostgreSQL, which removes the use of passwords when connecting to the DB.
 Instead of having to store credentials in the database, authentication tokens are used.
-And *authentication token* is a unique string of characters that RDS generates on request, with a lifetime of 15 minutes.
+An *authentication token* is a unique string of characters that RDS generates on request, with a lifetime of 15 minutes.

 IAM authentication provides the following benefits:
   * Encrypted network traffic using SSL or TLS